 If a bedstead creaks at each movement of the sleeper, remove the slats beneath the mattress, and wrap the ends of each in old newspapers.

 If a bottle or fruit jar that has been more than once used is placed on a towel thoroughly soaked in hot water, there is little danger of its being cracked by the introduction of a hot liquid.

 If oil cloth be occasionally rubbed with a mixture of beeswax and turpentine, it will last longer.

 Rubber bands slipped over them will prevent breakage.
-You'll want to remember this household tip!
+You'll want to remember this old fashioned household tip!

 A red-hot iron will soften old putty so that it can be easily removed.